-13.3 The drinking of "wine" could be a stumbling block so accordingly Paul urges abstinence in Rom 14:21 so as to avoid giving an occasion of stumbling to a brother.
-It is very important in the etymology to understand that Paul uses Oinos for wine in this verse.
+- 7.1.3 The drinking of "wine" could be a stumbling block so accordingly Paul urges abstinence in Rom 14:21 so as to avoid giving an occasion of stumbling to a brother. - 7.1.4 It is very important in the etymology to understand that Paul uses OINOS for wine in this verse:

-Rom 14:21 It is good neither to eat flesh, nor to drink wine (Oinos) nor any thing whereby thy brother stumbleth, or is offended, or is made weak.
+Rom 14:21 It is good neither to eat flesh, nor to drink wine (OINOS) nor any thing whereby thy brother stumbleth, or is offended, or is made weak.

-13.4 If the prohibitionist was ever to be convinced, and they are not, this verse would serve as irrefutable evidence that the Apostle did not think Oinos meant a juice.
+7.1.5 If the prohibitionist was ever to be convinced, and they are not, this verse would serve as irrefutable evidence that the Apostle did not think OINOS meant a juice.
 Juice just does not fit as a stumbling block.

-13.5 The word Oinos is used metaphorically in several places; For example:
+7.1.6 The word Oinos is used metaphorically in several places:

-- (a) of the evils ministered to the nations by "religious Babylon" of the Tribulation, Rev 14:8; - (b) of the contents of the cup of divine wrath upon the nations and Babylon, Rev 16:19.
+(a) of the evils ministered to the nations by "religious Babylon" of the Tribulation, Rev 14:8; 17:2 and 18:3;